yuanli22/RCUDA/README.md

 ## Installing package

-To install RCUDA, user need to speficy the path for both R and CUDA includes and library.
+To install RCUDA, user needs to speficy the path for both R and CUDA includes and library.

 1. **R_HOME** specifies the R root path, for example 'R_HOME = /usr/bin/R'